 This paper includes information and reflections relevant to communication practices and education services, combined in a single paper as they covered interrelated issues – online delivery of services, meeting communication needs, and social interaction.
 The paper employs data collected from responses, making recommendations for policy and practice based around ensuring that individuals with learning disabilities and their families have access to education services and communication methods which meet their needs.

 The CBF’s ‘New Normal’ project ran parallel to research undertaken by SF-DDARIN, wherein interviews were conducted with a number of family carers to investigate in detail their experience of the pandemic and lockdowns.
-The findings of these interviews are being processed for publication.
+The CBF’s ‘New Normal’ project ran parallel to research undertaken by SF-DDARIN, wherein interviews were conducted with a number of family carers to investigate in detail their experience of the pandemic and lockdowns.
+Unfortunately, due to issues with capacity, and the length of time that has passed since the interviews were conducted, this research will no longer be published.